Skip to Content

 The tone is so close to other disquieting, real ads — Artisan’s infamous “Stop Hiring Humans” campaign comes to mind — that a recent Reddit post about the billboard took it seriously, sparked a debate about media literacy in the age of AI shitpost-vertising.

 “Nobody recognizes this is satire.
-Which is why SF is so toxic following the AI boom,” wrote another.
+Which is why SF is so toxic following the AI boom,” wrote one Redditor on the thread.

 “Replacement AI” is a phrase freighted with anxiety right now.
 It is also, evidently, not SEO-friendly: Searching “replacement ai” mostly surfaces ads for AI-powered photo editing software and news stories about workers getting replaced by AI in the workforce.
 Keep looking for answers about the billboard, and you’ll find yourself staring down the barrel of the AI apocalypse.